lucifer7/spring-cloud-demo/README.md

 Post
 Error
 ```
+Filters share state through RequestContext.

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
-Decouple API auth and business services, ensure the stateless of miscro services.
+Decouple API auth and business services, ensure the stateless of micro services.